Oct 11, 2018

 SONG OF SOLOMON 1:

 In this book Solomon extols how wonderful love is.
 This may be a series of wedding songs.
 (And Solomon needed such songs frequently!)
 The main question is: Is this book merely a series of songs calling for sexual faithfulness to one’s spouse?
 The well-known allegorical interpretation goes back at least to the Puritan period, but probably much farther to the church fathers.
-However, it usually seems to me that making this about Christ and the church is a bit forced.
-I don’t think Solomon had Christ and the church in mind.
-However I think Jesus may have been inspiring things that Solomon did not know.
+However, it seems to me that making this about Christ and the church is a bit forced.
+Certainly Solomon would not have written this with Christ and the church in mind.
+However it is possible that the Holy Spirit inspired Solomon to write things with allegorical meanings beyond his own understanding.

 Yesterday we heard the first part of Jesus’ invective against the Pharisees and teachers of religious law.
 Jesus told the truth.
 In a way, it was a loving act— to warn them.
 He already knew that these were the very men who would crucify him.